Birds in Costa Rica and Guatemala

 This genus contains only two species, the common sandpiper (A. hypoleucos), presented on the page Animals – Birds: Birds in Taiwan, and the spotted sandpiper (below).

-The generic name is from Ancient Greek aktites (‘living on the coast’), derived from akte (‘coast’).
+The generic name is derived from Ancient Greek aktites (‘living on the coast’), from akte (‘coast’).

 Actitis macularia Spotted sandpiper